kobotoolbox/docs/source/kobocollect_on_android_latest.md

 <strong>KoBoCollect</strong> with an admin password.
 To remove the admin
 password, leave it blank instead of providing a new password.</p>

-## Form management settings in KoBoCollect
+## Form Management Settings in KoBoCollect

 There are other form management settings available within __KoBoCollect__ which could assist in managing your data collection project: